-Controlling shareholders and shareholders that have a conflict of interest are qualified to participate in the vote on Proposals 2, 4, 5, 6, and 7; however, the vote of such shareholders may not be counted towards the majority requirement described in the first bullet point above and will not count towards the 2% threshold described in the second bullet point above.
+Controlling shareholders and shareholders that have a conflict of interest are qualified to participate in the vote on Proposal 2; however, the vote of such shareholders will not be counted towards or against the special majority described in the first bullet point above and, if voted against Proposal 2, will not count towards the 2% threshold described in the second bullet point above.

-A shareholder must inform our Company before the vote (or if voting by proxy or voting instruction form, indicate on the proxy card or voting instruction form) whether or not such shareholder has a conflict of interest in the approval of Proposals 2, 4, 5, 6, or 7, and failure to do so disqualifies the shareholder from participating in the vote on Proposal 2, 4, 5, 6, or 7 (as applicable).
-In order to confirm that you lack a conflict of interest in the approval of any such proposal and in order to therefore be counted towards or against the special majority required for the approval of that proposal, you must check the box "FOR" Items 2A, 4A, 5A, 6A, and 7A on the accompanying proxy card or voting instruction form when you record your vote or voting instruction form on Proposals 2, 4, 5, 6, and 7, respectively.
+A shareholder must inform our Company before the vote (or if voting by proxy or voting instruction form, indicate on the proxy card or voting instruction form) whether or not such shareholder has a conflict of interest in the approval of the renewal of our Compensation Policy pursuant to Proposal 2.
+Failure to so inform us disqualifies that shareholder from participating in the vote on the renewal of our Compensation Policy.
+In order to confirm that you lack a conflict of interest in the renewal of our Compensation Policy and in order to therefore be counted towards or against the special majority required for approval of the renewal, you must check the box "FOR" Item 2A on the accompanying proxy card or voting instruction form when you record your vote or voting instruction on Proposal 2.

-If you believe that you, or a related party of yours, is a controlling shareholder or has such a conflict of interest and you wish to participate in the vote for or against Proposals 2, 4, 5, 6, and 7, you should check the box "AGAINST" Items 2A, 4A, 5A, 6A, or 7A (as applicable) on the enclosed proxy card or voting instruction form.
-In that case, your vote will be counted towards or against the ordinary majority required for the approval of Proposal 2, 4, 5, 6, or 7 (as appropriate), but will not be counted towards or against the special majority required for approval of that proposal.
+If you believe that you, or a related party of yours, is a controlling shareholder or has such a conflict of interest and you wish to participate in the vote for or against the renewal of our Compensation Policy pursuant to Proposal 2, you should check the box "AGAINST" in Item 2A on the enclosed proxy card or voting instruction form.
+In that case, your vote will be counted towards or against the ordinary majority required for the approval of Proposal 2 but will not be counted towards or against the special majority required for approval of that proposal.
+If you do not check the box either "FOR" or "AGAINST" Item 2A on your proxy card or voting instruction form (whether physical or electronic), your vote on Proposal 2 will not be counted at all.